cohen990/workshop-property-based-testing/exercises/exercise-1/README.md

 ## Exercise 1

-- Write a new unit test to cover the failed case
+- (Optional) Write a new unit test to cover the failed case
 - Implement the improved behaviour to fix the bug
 - Rerun the tests and see that hopefully, it's passed